mzfshark/RecoveryDex/docs/en/index.md

 ## Quick Links

 ::: tip Getting Started
-New to RecoverySwap?
+New to RecoveryDex?
 Start with our [Setup Guide](./setup) to get up and running in minutes.
 :::

 ::: info Architecture